HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 1

-The terms of the original Officers of the Corporation shall end after the 1961 Annual Meeting of the Members.
-Beginning at its 1961 Annual Meeting, and its subsequent Annual Meetings, the Board of Trustees shall elect from its Members, a President, up to two (2) Vice Presidents, up to two (2) Secretaries and a Treasurer.
+At the Board’s annual organizational meeting held in conjunction with the November Public Meeting, the Board of Trustees shall elect from its Members a President, up to two (2) Vice Presidents, up to two (2) Secretaries, and a Treasurer.
 Each Officer shall serve for the ensuing fiscal year unless an Officer’s membership is terminated sooner.

 Section 2